Find a Yacht

 Trstenik (41 nM from Dubrovnik)

 Croatia isn’t somewhere you’d normally associate with wine, but their local Plavac Mali red wine is very drinkable, and the grapes involved can only be grown along the Croatian coast.
-Head to Trstenik to observe the famous Grgic winery, & try free samples!
+Head to Trstenik to observe the famous Grgic winery and try free samples!

 Suggested 6-day itinerary